Postquantum steering in scenarios with multiple characterised parties: The scenario: definitions

 A remark is in order about this choice for the definition of assemblage.
 Steering with more than one characterised party has been explored in the context of quantum theory featuring different types of entanglement \cite{cavalcanti2015detection,uola2020quantum}.
 The study then starts from a quantum underpinning of the experiments and asks for alternative explanations\footnote{Various works in the literature tackle this scenario from the viewpoint of entanglement certification, so sometimes the question is whether a quantum system prepared in a `fully separable state' can reproduce the assemblage (which is equivalent to having the parties construct the assemblage by performing possibly-quantum local operations correlated via a classical common cause), whereas in some other cases people just ask whether genuinely-multipartite entanglement is necessary for reproducing the assemblage.}, which may sometimes be classical.
 Importantly, the collection of density matrices under study (what is there defined as an assemblage) comprise the joint quantum system of all the Bobs.
 That is, an assemblage in these multipartite quantum steering scenarios with many Bobs contain information on how these Bobs are correlated.
 This is in great contrast to what we do in this paper, where we only leverage the local information that the Bobs have access to.
 The idea here is that we do not want to assume that quantum theory underpins our experiment, but we want to acknowledge that locally the Bobs can characterise their systems using the quantum formalism (after all, quantum is a valid theory that should still hold in some regime of applicability even if a superseding theory emerges).
 Hence the question is: what opportunities arise when we allow for the global physics to be underpinned by some other exotic theory that locally looks quantum in this experiment.
 In Ap.~\ref{app:compare} we briefly discuss classical vs.~quantum steering in our scenario, and how this compares with the state of the art.

-Since in this paper we are interested in the interface between quantum and postquantum theories, now we need to specify what we mean for an \textbf{assemblage to admit a quantum realisation in this EPR scenario}.
-This may be done as follows:
+Since in this paper we are interested in the interface between quantum and postquantum theories, now we need to specify two things: what we mean for an \textbf{assemblage to be non-signalling} and \textbf{to admit of a quantum realisation in this EPR scenario}.
+Let us start with the former.